oracle-livelabs/cloudtestdrive/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 Fourthly from a security perspective it means that you can't do things like enforcing SSL on your connections, as that's done at a level above TCP/IP

 Fortunately for REST activities there is another option, the ingress controller (and coincidentally we installed one earlier !)
-This can service multiple REST API endpoints as it operates at the http level and is aware of the context of the request (e.g. URL, headers etc.) The downside of an ingress controller is that it does not operate on non http / https requests
+This can service multiple REST API endpoints as it operates at the http level and is aware of the context of the request (e.g. URL, headers etc.) The downside of an ingress controller is that it does not operate well on non http / https requests.
+In more recent versions of the nginx ingress controller it's possible to define a configuration that can process TCP / UDP connections and forward those untouched to a service / port.

-***Update***
-Saying that an ingress cannot handle TCP / UDP level requests is actually a slight lie, in more recent versions of the nginx ingress controller it's possible to define a configuration that can process TCP / UDP connections and forward those untouched to a service / port.
 This is however not a standard capability and needs to be configured separately with specific IP addresses for the external port defined in the ingress configuration.
 However, different ingress controllers will have different capabilities, so you can't rely on this being the case with all ingress controllers.

 ---